 This is not a complete list.
 Please speak with us about your specific case.
 We can explain your options and the process for removing an executor, administrator or trustee.

 Every executor, administrator or trustee has the legal duty to make decisions based on the best interests of the beneficiaries and the estate itself.
 Fiduciaries must put this duty before their own interests.
 When they do not, they may be the target of a breach of fiduciary duty claim.

 Common breach of fiduciary duty claims involve mismanagement of estate assets or delayed payment to the estate’s beneficiaries.
 However, some fiduciaries may be accused of more serious claims such as fraud or embezzlement of estate assets.
 If you have been affected, do not hesitate to take immediate legal action.
 A breach of fiduciary duty claim may assist you in removing a fiduciary, making them face criminal charges or forcing them to refund the estate for the amount lost.

-To schedule your free, 30-minute consultation, simply call me at 718-509-6344 or contact me online.
-I have offices in Queens County and Nassau County.
+To schedule your free, 30-minute consultation, simply call our firm at 347-941-0443 or contact us online.
+We have offices in Queens County and Nassau County.